 ROSEN, RECOGNIZED INVESTOR COUNSEL, Encourages Argo Blockchain plc Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – ARBK

-/EIN News/ -- NEW YORK, Feb.
-25, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the American Depository Shares ("ADSs") of Argo Blockchain plc (NASDAQ: ARBK): (i) pursuant and/or traceable to the Offering Documents issued in connection with the Company’s initial public offering conducted on or about September 23, 2021 (the “IPO” or “Offering”); and/or (ii) securities between September 23, 2021 and October 10, 2022, both dates inclusive (the “Class Period”), of the important March 27, 2023 lead plaintiff deadline.
+NEW YORK, Feb.
+25, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the American Depository Shares ("ADSs") of Argo Blockchain plc ARBK: (i) pursuant and/or traceable to the Offering Documents issued in connection with the Company's initial public offering conducted on or about September 23, 2021 (the "IPO" or "Offering"); and/or (ii) securities between September 23, 2021 and October 10, 2022, both dates inclusive (the "Class Period"), of the important March 27, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Argo securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.